Pipeline transportation safety letters and concerns

 Safety concerns

 Safety concerns provide a marker to the industry and the regulator that the Board has identified a safety deficiency for which it does not yet have sufficient information to make a recommendation.
-As more data and analysis become available, and if the safety deficiency is found to be systemic and not redressed, the safety concern may lead to a recommendation.
+As more data and analysis becomes available, and if the safety deficiency is found to be systemic and not redressed, the safety concern may lead to a recommendation.
 Safety concerns are usually communicated in final investigation reports.

 Safety information letters